Find Affordable College Courses

 The colleges and universities below are the most popular for nursing majors pursuing a master's degree.

-Our 2023 rankings named Southern New Hampshire University the most popular school in New Hampshire for nursing students working on their master’s degree.
+Our analysis found Southern New Hampshire University to be the most popular school for nursing students who want to pursue a master’s degree in New Hampshire.
 SNHU is a very large private not-for-profit school located in the suburb of Manchester.

 Of the 137 students majoring in nursing at SNHU, 5% are male and 95% are female.